 Snowmobiling, dogsledding adventures and open RIB safaris are not suitable for persons suffering from back pains.
-Pregnant women cannot participate on any dog sledding trips arranged by Basecamp Spitsbergen.
+Pregnant women cannot participate on any of the mentioned trips arranged by Basecamp Spitsbergen.
 Basecamp takes no responsibility to any health issues, due to neglecting this advice.

-In Spitsbergen, weather conditions can change quickly.
-We can meet heavy winds, snowstorms, thick fog, crevasses and lack of snow or ice.
-This means we might need to make changes to the planed route, and this might lead up us not arriving to the planned destination.
+In Svalbard, weather conditions can change quickly.
+We can meet heavy winds, snowstorms or thick fog, crevasses and lack of snow or ice.
+This means we might need to make changes to the planned route, and this might result in not arriving to the planned destination.
 It can also mean that we need to use a different transportation style or accommodation than what was described in the program.
 We will always do our outmost to give our guests a great experience in the Arctic, but we must be aware that characteristics of the destination.